Housing Counseling Services, including the First Time Homebuyer Program

 Gateways Community Living Program

-The Gateways Program provides community living, case management, and residential support services to individuals and families at risk suffering from mental illness, substance abuse, HIV/AIDS and homelessness.
+The Gateways Program provides community living, case management, and residential support services to at-risk individuals and families with a mental health condition, substance abuse, HIV/AIDS, and homelessness.
 In addition, the program provides a continuum of housing options ranging from residences with 24-hour supervision and intense case management to a supported housing program offering case management and support services including subsidized independent housing.
 For more information, call 607.734.9784 (Chemung) or 607.535.2050 (Schuyler).
 Click here for more program details.

 Residential Stabilization Program